AGV System Architecture and Infrastructure

 Fleet Manager Distribute orders, calculate routes, resolve conflicts

-MQTT Broker Message routing between components
+MQTT / HTTP / TCP Message routing between components

 AGVs Execute transport orders, report status